wlawsonkelly/password-generator/README.md

 I learned var newArray = oldArray.concat(AnotherArray) from the internet (W3 schools)

 I used comments to space out and explain what I was doing.

+THIS WEBAPP ASSUMES THAT THE USER WANTS LOWERCASE LETTERS IN THEIR PW
+    !!!THE DEFAULT IS LOWERCASE LETTERS!!!